The Great Recognition: 25 reasons to say thank you at work

 People are motivated differently, but the positive impact of a simple “thank you” is often under-utilised to inspire and empower employees.

-Saying thank you seems like a simple favour, but most people struggle.
-Whether you’re a chief executive, a middle manager or an entry-level graduate, telling someone you appreciate them, or something they’ve done, can be difficult if you don’t count yourself as creative.
+To say thank you at work seems like a simple favour, but many employers struggle to do this effectively.
+Whether you’re a chief executive, a middle manager or an entry-level graduate, showing a colleague you appreciate them or their work can be difficult to do consistently and creatively to have a lasting impact.

-To give you some inspiration this year, we’ve come up with a simple list of 25 reasons why you might thank a colleague.
+To give you some inspiration, we’ve come up with a simple list of 25 reasons to say thank you at work.
 Plus, some lovely ideas for how to phrase your thank you.

 You could thank a colleague for…